FAQs

 Participants experience positive and lasting effects on their confidence, ability to handle uncertainty, enjoyment, energy and optimism.
 For a majority of them Odyssey is quite simply a life changing event; it enables them to lift their eyes to the horizon once more and focus on living life fully.

-Over the last few years Macmillan has sponsored places on our courses in Kent, and all participants have taken part in a before and after evaluation questionnaire.
+For several years Macmillan sponsored places on our courses in Kent and all participants took part in a before and after evaluation questionnaire.

 We have since continued with the evaluation process and would be happy to share the results on request.

-Odyssey is managed by Emma Thomas (Operations Manager) and monitored by the trustees to whom he reports at frequent intervals.
+Odyssey is managed by Emma Thomas (Operations Manager) and monitored by the trustees she reports to at frequent intervals.

 Maintaining the very high quality of our work is a priority and we have a rolling course of staff training to enable us to grow our network of experienced freelance trainers to enable us to deliver consistently excellent courses efficiently.

-The About Odyssey section gives more details about the trustees and the staff who run the courses.
+The About Odyssey section gives more details about the trustees and some of the staff who run the courses.

 Odyssey began as a joint venture between the Kent and Canterbury NHS hospital and BMI’s Chaucer Hospital.
 Our Patron and founder Howard Smedley is a retired oncologist.
 Applications may be reviewed by a cancer nurse specialist.
 Advice on medical issues can be obtained at any time by the course staff.